-Climate experts from NASA and the National Oceanic and Atmospheric Administration (NOAA) will provide the annual release of global temperatures data and discuss the most important climate trends of 2018 during a media teleconference at 11:30 a.m.
-EST Wednesday, Feb.
-6.
+Climate experts from NASA and the National Oceanic and Atmospheric Administration (NOAA) will release their annual assessment of global temperatures and discuss the major climate trends of 2019 during a media teleconference at 12:15 p.m.
+EST Wednesday, Jan.
+15.

 The teleconference participants are:

 - Gavin Schmidt, director of NASA’s Goddard Institute for Space Studies in New York

 - Deke Arndt, chief of the global monitoring branch of NOAA’s National Centers for Environmental Information in Asheville, North Carolina